homelabos/homelabos/docs/index.md

 - [ELK Stack](software/elkstack) - Elastic Search, Logstash and Kibana
 - [Grafana](software/grafana) - Pretty graphs
 - [HealthChecks](software/healthchecks) - A Cron Monitoring Tool written in Python & Django https://healthchecks.io
+- [Huginn](software/huginn) - Create agents that monitor and act on your behalf
-- [NetData](software/netdata) - Monitor your systems and applications, the right way!
+- [Netdata](software/netdata) - Monitor your systems and applications, the right way!
 - [Speedtest](software/speedtest) - A tool to run periodic speedtests and save them in InfluxDB for graphing in Grafana
+- [Statping](software/statping) - Web and App Status Monitoring for Any Type of Project
 - [Tautulli](software/tautulli) - Monitor your Plex Server
-- [Telegraf, InfluxDB, Chronograf, Kapacitor](software/tick) - Time series data storage
+- [TICK](software/tick) - Enables Telegraf, InfluxDB, Chronograf, and Kapacitor

 ### Note-taking and Editors